pycom/pycom-documentation/content/datasheets/development/wipy3.md

 * Upgraded RAM from 512KB to 4MB
 * Upgraded External FLASH from 4MB to 8MB
 * Antenna select pin moved from GPIO16 to GPIO21 (P12)

-## Datasheet

-The datasheet of the WiPy3 is available as a PDF File.

-{% file src="/gitbook/assets/wipy3-specsheet.pdf" caption="WiPy3 Datasheet" %}

 ## Notes